gregorpatof/belugatutorial/README.md

 slurm-xxxxxxx.out

 9. xxxxxxx is the job number.
-With this number you can info on the job's running time and efficiency (both CPU and memory) with the command:
+With this number you can get info on the job's running time and efficiency (both CPU and memory) with the command:

 seff xxxxxxxx